Cancel anytime

 History and Background

-CarMax was founded in 1993 as a division of Circuit City Stores and later spun off as a separate public company in 2002.
-It pioneered the no-haggle pricing and large selection model for used car sales.
+CarMax was founded in 1993 as a division of Circuit City Stores, Inc. Its first store opened in Richmond, Virginia, in September 1993.
+CarMax was spun off as a separate publicly traded company in 2002.
+The company pioneered the concept of a no-haggle, transparent car-buying experience.

 Core Business Areas

-- Retail Used Vehicle Sales: This segment focuses on selling used vehicles directly to consumers through CarMax's retail locations and online platform.
+- Retail Sales: Selling used vehicles directly to consumers through a network of retail locations and online platform.
+This is the core business, driving the majority of revenue.

 Leadership and Structure